manuelbieh/react-book/hooks/hooks-api.md

 export default usePageTitle;
 ```

-In this example, we have implemented a **hook** to change the page title in the browser.
+In this example, we have implemented a **Hook** to change the page title in the browser.
 In the Dev tools, we can see the following:

 ![The debugValue appearing next to the name of the hook](../.gitbook/assets/usedebugvalue.png)